-‘The whole arena said I won’ – Ruadhan Farrell ‘Heartbroken’ after ‘Robbery’ - Irish Boxing
+‘The whole arena thought I won’ – Ruadhan Farrell ‘Heartbroken’ after ‘Robbery’ - Irish Boxing

-‘The whole arena said I won’ – Ruadhan Farrell ‘Heartbroken’ after ‘Robbery’
+‘The whole arena thought I won’ – Ruadhan Farrell ‘Heartbroken’ after ‘Robbery’

 A heartbroken Ruadhan Farrell feels robbed of a massive win as a fighter and a huge personal moment as a father.